marcomaggi/CCSemver/README.md

 [https://github.com/uael/sv](https://github.com/uael/sv)

-This  package supports  POSIX platforms.
-This package  depends on  the package CCExceptions,  at least version  0.8.0.
-To run the  test suite: this package depends upon the package CCTests, at least version 0.2.0.
+The  library  targets  POSIX  systems.
+This  package  depends  on  the
+packages:  CCExceptions,  at least  version  0.8.0;  CCMemory, at  least version  0.2.1; CCStructs,  at least  version  0.2.0.
+To  run the  test
+suite: this package  depends upon the package CCTests,  at least version 0.3.0.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
+The  package relies on `pkg-config` to find the dependencies installed on the system.

 ## License

-Copyright (c) 2017, 2018 Marco Maggi <marco.maggi-ipsu@poste.it><br/>
+Copyright (c) 2017, 2018, 2019 Marco Maggi <marco.maggi-ipsu@poste.it><br/>
 Copyright (c) 2017 Lucas Abel <https://github.com/uael/><br/>

 This is free and unencumbered software released into the public domain.